 Privileges of users are as before, except that no non-owner may grant privileges to others.
 Also, no non-owner may make an internal copy of the resource.

-Rule: Each time a resource is changed its version in incremented.
-Because versioning is being done by a system, the version numbers can be simple integers.
+Rule: Each time a resource is changed its version is incremented.
+Because versioning is being done by the HydroShare system, the version numbers can be simple integers.

 Example 3.
 Publicly shared resource